Canoeing Yukon's Big Salmon River

 - Prices are per person based on double occupancy, 5% GST extra, all transactions are in Canadian dollars

-Arrival in Whitehorse.
-Transfer from Whitehorse Airport to the hotel in the city center.
+Arrive Whitehorse Airport and transfer to the hotel in the city center.
 The rest of the day is at your leisure.
-In the evening your guide will meet you at your hotel and explain the details and getting prepared for canoeing the Big Salmon River.
-Of course, he will advise /assist you packing your dry bags.
+In the evening your guide will meet you at your hotel to explain the details, prepare you for your canoe trip down the Big Salmon River, as well as advise/assist you in packing your dry bags.

-In the morning your guide will meet you at your hotel and we drive to Quiet Lake, where your canoe adventure will start.
-Upon arrival at the first camp site, we make camp and prepare dinner.
-You will have no problems falling asleep in this quiet wilderness after such an exciting day
+In the morning your guide will meet you at your hotel and we’ll drive to Quiet Lake to start your canoe adventure.
+At the end of the day, we’ll make camp and prepare dinner.
+You’ll have no problem falling asleep in this quiet wilderness!

 Days 3 to 10

-On our way to the Big Salmon River we're canoeing on Quiet Lake, Sandy Lake and Big Salmon Lake after two days we'll reach Big Salmon River.
+On our way to the Big Salmon River we paddle for two days on Quiet Lake, Sandy Lake and Big Salmon Lake.
 The fast currents of the Big Salmon River can change quickly to easily passable rapids or to slower currents.
 It may be necessary to portage, or line the canoes around log jams and sweepers.
-The mountains, up to 2000 meters/6.500 ft. high, surround the endlessly winding Big Salmon River.
-The riverbanks are overgrown by deep impenetrable brush and forest; however, with some luck you might spot moose, bears, lynx, or wolves, and often you catch sight of beavers and bald eagle on the Big Salmon River.
-The fish we try to catch can provide variety on the daily menu.
-You'll have the opportunity to learn a few new tricks of wilderness survival.
-After nine days we leave the Big Salmon River behind and reach the Yukon River.
+The endlessly winding Big Salmon River is lined by mountains up to 2000 metres/6500 ft. high.
+The riverbanks are overgrown by impenetrable brush and forest; however, you might spot moose, bears, lynx, or wolves, and you will often catch sight of beavers and bald eagle.
+If we’re lucky our supper can feature fresh-caught fish!
+You'll also learn a few new tricks of wilderness survival.
+After nine days we leave the Big Salmon River behind and arrive at the Yukon River.

-Today we'll make sure you will be on time at the airport for your flight home.
+Today we'll make sure you will be on time for your flight home.

 Other availble canoe trips: